Sharing our Lives and World to Bless the Poor and the Privileged

 JPark Island Resort and Water Park is our favorite.
-We live within ten minutes of each of the resorts in the photo gallery.
+We live within ten minutes of numerous resorts portrayed in the photo gallery.
 If an overnight stay is out of your budget then a day pass is available.
 Day passes come with a buffet meal and access to the resort's pools and beaches.
 Most resorts offer Jet Ski rental and a few offer parasailing.
 JPark includes other venues, such as performers at their Havana by the Sea Restaurant and Singers in the Lounge, a couple of game houses with billiard tables and multiple restaruants.

 Visit Macau China with Abbey and I as your guides.
 There are numerous museums, amusement park rides in the hotels, places rich in history, and the people of Macau are all wonderfully friendly.
 Abbey is fluent in both Cantonese and Mandarin and knows the best places to eat (not always in the big hotels).
 During her years living and working in Macau as a chef, Abbey supplemented her income by working as a tour guide.

 Enjoy the food, the people and the beauty of Thailand.
 Stay along the Chaophraya river, have dinner on a river cruise, and visit the Grand Royal Palace.
 We will discuss the religious thought and culture of Thailand during our stay.

 Although Malaysia is a majority Muslim country there is a Hindu population in the capital city of Kuala Lumpur.
 Christianity is also present in Malaysia.